oslabs-beta/Opal/README.md

 * <b>Function App View</b>

-You can access more detailed metrics in a specific Function App either by clicking on that Function App in the "Overview."
-Selecting "Function Apps" will bring up (the <b>"List"</b> view).
+You can access more detailed metrics in a specific Function App by clicking on that Function App in the "Overview."
+Selecting "Function Apps" will bring up the <b>"List"</b> view.
 Then select the Function App whose metrics you want to examine.

 Selecting a Function App takes the user to the <b>"Function App"</b> view.
 To change the timespan and granularity, please use the corresponding sliders and click <b>"Update Preferences"</b>.
 <p><img src="assets/tutorial/functionapp.gif" width="720px" /></p>

 * <b>Function View</b>

-The user can access selected metrics for specific functions in the <b>"List"</b> view (after clicking "Functions" in the sidebar).
-Alternatively, users can scroll down in the Function App view to select any of the functions within that Function App.
+The user can access selected metrics for specific functions (i.e., the children of FunctionApps) in the <b>"List"</b> view (after clicking "Functions" in the sidebar).
+Alternatively, users can scroll down in the Function App view to select any of the functions that are children of that Function App.
 <p><img src="assets/tutorial/functionspecific.gif" width="720px" /></p>

 * <b>List View</b>